“We need a pacing and liquidity model that actually works.”

 A poorly designed model can lead to:

 But here’s the truth: building a reliable model doesn’t happen overnight.
 It requires a methodical approach.
-This blog will guide you through a 5-step framework to create a liquidity and pacing model that works.
+This blog will guide you through a 5-step framework to create a liquidity and pacing model that works through 5 steps:

 The foundation of any robust model lies in defining clear objectives.
 Start by answering the key questions the forecasting exercise should answer: